 When someone expresses a strong resistance against the ideas of appealing to people’s self interests or working with corporations rather than fighting them, this person probably wants the world to become socialist, while disguising this ideology as a concern for the environment.
 This is quite common.
 Many environmental activists fall under this category and openly express their socialist views.

 Socialism and other Marxist ideas have not gained much popularity in the Western world, because almost anyone who has some in-demand skills has a decent quality of life under free market economy.
 It’s usually only those who don’t have much in terms of marketable skills who want free market to be replaced with Socialism.
 For example, many students express socialist ideas.
-They simply don’t have any marketable skills yet.
+This is almost universally because they simply don’t have any marketable skills yet.

 Society’s unwillingness to swallow socialist ideas is why socialists have turned to various environmental issues to build an argument for their ideology.
 And the argument states that it doesn’t matter if you have a great life under the current economic system.
 The system is apparently destroying the environment, so unless we replace it with a different system, nobody would be able to have a decent quality of life in the near future.